6 Ways to Combat Zoom Fatigue (And 1 Bonus Tool)

 Zoom fatigue is the latest phrase we’ve added to our vocabulary since we started working from home.

-Whether you were forced to work from home during the pandemic or had been working from home for years, Zoom fatigue has become a very real issue we’re suffering from.
+Whether you’re an introvert, extrovert, or somewhere in between, you were forced to work from home during the pandemic or had been working from home for years, Zoom fatigue has become a very real issue we’re suffering from.

 In this post, we’ll cover why Zoom makes you feel tired, some tips for combatting Zoom fatigue, and introduce a tool that removes the need for so many meetings in the first place.